berkeley-scf/tutorial-dask-future/python-dask.md

 When using `delayed`, Dask starts up each delayed evaluation separately (i.e., dynamic allocation).
 This is good for load-balancing, but each task induces some overhead (a few hundred microseconds).
-If you have many quick tasks, you probably want to break them up into batches manually, to reduce the impact of the overhead.

 Even with a distributed `map()` it doesn't appear possible to ask that the tasks be broken up into batches.

+So if you have many quick tasks, you probably want to break them up into batches manually, to reduce the impact of the overhead.

 # 6.3.
 Avoid repeated calculations by embedding tasks within one call to compute

 As far as I can tell, Dask avoids keeping all the pieces of a distributed object or computation in memory.
-However, in many cases this could mean repeating computations or reading data if you need to do multiple operations on a dataset.
+However, in many cases this can mean repeating computations or re-reading data if you need to do multiple operations on a dataset.

 For example, if you are create a Dask distributed dataset from data on disk, I think this means that every distinct set of computations (each computational graph) will involve reading